g-overtn/python-encryption/README.md

 # python-encryption
-Some small encryption algorithms created using python.
+Some small encryption algorithms / ciphers created using python.
 Here, i'll list each encryption algorithm with a short description.

 Caesar Cipher
     - One of the simplest encryption algorithms, where each letter in the text is replaced by a letter some fixed number of positions down the alphabet, the shift paramenter used as the key.